 It might be SOAR (Safety, Optimism, Acceptance and Respect) that you observe when visiting Apollo High School in St. Cloud.
 Perhaps you will be lucky enough to see Lake Benton’s Bobcat celebrating with students and staff for demonstrating their ground rules of “Respect Yourself, Respect Others, Respect Property and be Responsible for Your Own Behavior” throughout the school.
 Perhaps it starts to make sense when the principal at North Elementary in Princeton spends a chilly night atop his school to celebrate reaching a school goal for consistently demonstrating respecting themselves, others, community and property.
 Maybe you surf the school’s website and notice how Nicolett Junior High’s “Intervenciones de Comportamiento Positivos y otro tipo de Apoyos” made their expectations of Focus, Integrity, Responsibility and Excellence accessible to all students and families whose primary language is Spanish.

-Minnesota SW-PBIS will start training in August 2013 for newly accepted schools.
-Applications for the next cohort will be available in Fall 2013.
+Minnesota SW-PBIS will start training in August 2014 for newly accepted schools.
+Applications for the next cohort are available now on the Minnesota PBIS website and are due by January 20, 2015.

 The Minnesota Department of Education (MDE), in partnership with National Technical Assistance Center on PBIS, regional implementation teams in the North, Metro and South as well as our evaluation partners have worked collaboratively and grown rapidly over the past eight years (view the National Technical Assistance Center on PBIS website, http://www.pbis.org).
 The growth of PBIS in Minnesota reflects the creativity, collaboration and hard work of a broad constituency of trainers, coaches, practitioners, parents, stakeholders, teachers, students, advocates, researchers, volunteers and administrators.